-Lower elementary teacher Rachel Quinn leads Room 3.
-Rachel has over six years' experience working in a Montessori classroom, most recently as a primary teacher.
+Lower elementary teacher Rachel Quinn (she/her) leads Room 3.
+Rachel has many years' experience working in a Montessori classroom, most recently as a primary teacher.
 She began her lower elementary Montessori training in summer 2019.
 Rachel's roots at our school are deep; she completed an elementary practicum at Ridgeline Montessori in Emily Burton's classroom years ago and is already a Ridgeline parent.

 Upper Elementary (Grades 4-6)